silvio/docker-develbox-debian/README.md

 The passwords for `root` and `oe` are identical and set to `oe`.

 This container is prepared with [sbc].
+For connection you have to use the username and password from the environment.

     $ docker inspect -f '{{ .NetworkSettings.IPAddress }}' dev
     172.17.0.2